LGBudd/Nova_Scotia-PEI-New_Brunswick/README.md

   - min lon -67.0
   - max lon -59.0
 - Custom Material definitions and Textures for the area to make the land cover more realistic.
 - Updated NavData for some of the airports.
 It should be downloaded and installed with this custom scenery.
-The updated airports uses this updated data.
+The updated airports use this updated data.

 ### Data Sources